 - Where: All over Goa, particular evenings in Panjim where a huge street procession is held with floats depicting Ramayana and Mahabaratha scenes, drums, and folk dancing.
 Celebrations are more authentic in rural areas.
 Expect plenty of authentic Goan cuisine and fenni (local alcoholic drink).

 Rajasthan isn't just all about camels and camel festivals.
 Jaipur, with its royal heritage, has plenty of prized elephants.
-On the eve of Holi each year, they're groomed and decorated to perfection, and paraded around the city.
-You can also catch a game or two of elephant polo!
-Apparently, the sport has quite a long and distinguished history in Jaipur.
+On the eve of Holi each year, they're groomed and decorated to perfection, and paraded around.
 For added entertainment, don't miss the tug of war between elephants and people.
-Note: this event was canceled last year due to pressure from animal rights groups and my be canceled again this year.
-If this happens, it may take place without the presence of elephants.
+Note: this event was canceled last year due to pressure from animal rights groups.
+A cultural program was held in its place, without the elephants.
+It's been confirmed that elephants will again be absent from the celebrations in 2014 and a similar cultural program will occur instead.

 - When: March 16, 2014.